Transport of spherical microparticles in a 3D vortex flow: Particle dynamics

 \subsection{Statistical study}

 Before conducting a systematic study of individual trajectories, we first provide a broader view of the problem, focusing on the CVP ($x = 0$).
 Figure~\ref{fig:figure4} presents a superimposition of particle trajectories obtained experimentally for three particle sizes between 20, 40, and 80 $\mu$m.
+Around 100 trajectories are superimposed for each particle size.
 The trajectories are color-coded by normalized particle velocity magnitude.
 The velocity distribution closely resembles that of the base flow (Figure~\ref{fig:figure2}).
 In all cases, particles exhibit higher velocities upon exiting the inlets and just before circling the vortex core.
 This behavior appears consistent across all particle sizes tested.
 Due to spatial variations in velocity across the flow field, particles experience different residence times within the measurement frame.

 Secondly, the particle density along $z/w$ is measured experimentally for the 3 particle sizes by counting how many particles cross the $y/w = 0$ line (Figure~\ref{fig:figure4}, right panels), across 4 different Re.
 We notice that no significant differences are observed as a function of Re, within the range of Reynolds numbers tested.
 However, particle size has a clear effect; as size increases, particles are less likely to enter the vortex core.
 If the particles behaved as passive tracers, we would expect them to be drawn toward the stagnation point at the vortex center.
 The closer a particle gets to the stagnation point, the longer it should remain near it.
 Therefore, a peak in the density distribution at the vortex core could be expected, reflecting a theoretical infinite residence time.
 However, the observed distribution shows the opposite: larger particles avoid the vortex center.
 This suggests that finite-size and/or fluid inertia alter particle trajectories and prevent them from reaching the vortex core.
 In reality, a finite-size particle experiences multiple streamlines and is influenced by the full complexity of the 3D flow structure.
-This observation motivated the need to shift our focus to the SVP to capture the full 3D dynamics of particles within the vortex.
+This observation motivated the need to shift our focus on 3D particle trajectories, as available from numerical simulations, to capture the full 3D dynamics of particles within the vortex.